John-Cavalcanti/Angular-BuzzFeed-Clone/README.md

 # Angular-BuzzFeed-Clone
-Clone of the BuzzFeed website made to a Angular bootcamp at DIO.
+Clone of the BuzzFeed website made in a Angular bootcamp at DIO.